Stonington Gray by Benjamin Moore

 - Show you pairings of fabrics that work wonderfully with this colour & how I’ve used Stonington Gray in a clients home

-After you watch my video, to get all this information conveniently in one place and to have even more paint colour combinations to use with Stonington Gray, check out my new Essential Colour Guides.
+After you watch my video, to get all this information conveniently in one place and to have even more paint colour combinations to use with Stonington Gray, check out my new Stonington Gray Essential Colour Guide.
 A must have for any colour enthusiast or interior design professional to use as a helpful resource to have easily to hand when needed.

 Watch my colour review of Stonington Gray below.